-Among the highest priorities at Bucknell University, is the safety of our students, faculty, staff, and visitors.
-Campus safety and security is a shared responsibility at Bucknell and your active involvement in the safety of our community is critical.
-The Department of Public Safety works consistently to promote a positive relationship with our University community based on positive communication and trust.
-Working together we can continue to make our campus a safe community where students and employees can thrive.
+The highest priority at the Bucknell University Department of Public Safety is the safety of our students, faculty, staff and visitors.
+Campus safety and security is a shared responsibility at Bucknell, and your active involvement in the safety of our community is critical.
+The Department of Public Safety is engaged in the crucial work needed to consistently improve the relationship with our University community based on trust and the equitable treatment of all.
+By working together, we can continue to make our campus a safe community where students and employees can thrive.
 To that end, if you see or hear something of concern, please report your concerns as soon as possible.

-If you have any questions or suggestions regarding this report, please contact me at publicsafety@bucknell.edu
+If you have any questions or suggestions regarding this report, please contact me at publicsafety@bucknell.edu.